-J Dellecave is a Brooklyn-based interdisciplinary performance-maker, scholar, and educator concerned with how bodily experience intersects with external fields of social, cultural, and political knowledge.
+J Dellecave is a Brooklyn and Providence-based interdisciplinary performance-maker, scholar, and educator concerned with how bodily experience intersects with external fields of social, cultural, and political knowledge.
 Their recent body of evening length and endurance format performance straddles the genres of dance, performance art, and movement-based theater.
-Current projects include Land/escapes (endurance improvisation in collaboration with Zavé Martohardjono), Mostess (five-course performance experience), and Railroad Legacy (an ongoing movement exploration of complex rhythmic walking patterns).
+Recent projects include Connect Four, Land/escapes and collaborations with the Un/Commoning Pedagogies Collective.
 J holds a PhD in Critical Dance Studies from the University of California, Riverside; MA in Performance Studies from New York University; and BFA in Dance from Temple University.
-They are currently Visiting Assisant Professor of Theatre Arts and Performance Studies at Brown University.
+They work as an Assistant Professor of the Practice in the Department of Theatre Arts and Performance Studies at Brown University.

-J’s writing has appeared in Routledge Companion to Butoh Performance, Women and Performance Journal, and itch Dance Journal.
+J’s writing has appeared in Performance Matters, Radical Teacher, Dance Chronicle, Routledge Companion to Butoh Performance, Women and Performance Journal, and itch Dance Journal.
 J has received grants and funding from Brown Arts Initiative, the Department of Education Jacob K. Javits Fellowship, San Diego State University, University of California Riverside, Mellon Summer Studies, Art Works in Different Places, Dance Advance, and the Leeway Foundation, and production grants and subsidies from HERE Arts Space (NYC), Links Hall (Chicago), Patrick’s Cabaret (Minneapolis) and Noh Space (San Francisco).

 Contact J @ j dot dellecave dot phd at gmail dot com